vi519/Small-chunks-get-age-in-days-/README.md

-# Web apllication to detect year you live in throught out your life
+# Web apllication to detect total days you live in throught out your life

 ---